rascol/PPS-Client/client/pps-client.md

 Type 3: Sporadically occurring spikes of longer duration latency occurring when the scheduler is unable to immediately provide the requested time slot to PPS-Client.

+The intrinsic PPS interrupt delay rounded to the nearest microsecond is the `G.zeroOffset` correction value that is incorporated into the PPS-Client code.
+The intrinsic PPS interrupt delay and the Type 1a variable delay component jointly determine the moment to moment zeroOffset.
+Testing has revealed that the Type 1a noise is [usually small](#feedback-controller) in most operating environments.

+Type 3, described as [latency spikes](#latency-spikes), is removed by excluding these spikes from the controller feedback loop.

-Type 1a and Type 2a noise can both be eliminated or largely removed by changing the application environment in which pps-client is running.
+Type 1a and Type 2a noise can both be reduced by changing the application environment in which pps-client is running.
 However, this is not always practical or desirable.
 More about this [at the end of this document](#test-notes).
 Also notice that Type 1a noise and Type 2a noise can only make the PPS delay longer than the intrinsic PPS interrupt delay and not shorter.
-This characteristic can help to identify these components.
+This characteristic helps to identify these components.

-Because Type 1b noise is slowly varying it is removed by the PPS-Client control loop.

-The intrinsic PPS interrupt delay and the Type 1a variable delay component jointly determine the moment to moment zeroOffset.
-Testing has revealed that the Type 1a noise is [usually small](#feedback-controller) in most operating environments.

-The intrinsic PPS interrupt delay rounded to the nearest microsecond is the `G.zeroOffset` correction value that is incorporated into the PPS-Client code.

-Type 3, described as [latency spikes](#latency-spikes), is removed by excluding it from the controller feedback loop.
+Type 1b noise has components in all time periods.
+For time periods longer than 1 minute, it is removed by the minute-to-minute corrections made by the integral control feedback of the controller.
+For time in the range 1 second to 1 minute it is removed by the second-to-second corrections made by the proportional control feedback of the PPS-Client controller.

 ### The Timeline{#the-timeline}

-On the other hand, **the sum of Type 2b and Type 2c noise is an irreducible noise component of time error**.
-In fact these components characterize a continuous random variable that we will call the *timeline*.
+However, in a time interval shorter than 1 second, **Type 2b and 2c noise is an irreducible noise component of time error**.
+In fact these component characterizes a continuous random variable that we will call the *timeline*.
 The *timeline* is the reported time at each instant on the local system clock.
 It is useful to think of the *timeline* as the kind of line that would result if one were to draw a straight line between two widely separated points on a white board.
-Unless the hand that drew the line was particularly skillful, that line might not be very straight.
-But the line *would* connect the two points.
+Unless the hand that drew the line was particularly skillful, that line would not be very straight.
 The two points that the *timeline* connects are the beginning and end of each second on the local clock.

-But in between those two points the *timeline* is ruled by Type 2b and 2c noise which is a slowly changing quantity over the interval of a second.
+But in between those two points the *timeline* is ruled by Type 2b noise which varies the time within an interval of a second.
 The *timeline* cannot be corrected because it is a random value in each second that is observed only after it has occurred and the value in the next second will also be random and, consequently, cannot be predicted.
-That is what makes it necessary to characterize the *timeline* or the time precision of the local clock, as a statistical quantity.
-PPS-Client times and synchronizes the *timeline* only at the beginning of each second and PPS-Client synchronizes the *timeline* to the time of occurrence of the PPS only as reported on the local clock.
+That is what makes it necessary to characterize the *timeline*, or the time precision of the local clock, as a statistical quantity.
+PPS-Client times and synchronizes the *timeline* only at the beginning of each second and only to the PPS, disregarding the wall clock time.

-However, the *timeline* *can* be characterized by statistical measurements and those measurements then define the accuracy of second-to-second clock synchronization to the PPS.
-For example, for ten RPi4 processors that were [tested](#test-results), the standard deviation of the *timeline* was very close to 0.5 microsecond SD and the *timeline* was found to be [normally distributed](https://en.wikipedia.org/wiki/Normal_distribution).
-This can be interpreted in various ways such as: With probability 0.68, a time measured on the local clock was within 0.5 microsecond of the PPS.
-Or, using the [three sigma rule](https://en.wikipedia.org/wiki/Normal_distribution), that the local clock error to the PPS was more than +/- 2.0 microseconds only about once in 15,789 timings.
+Although it is randam, the *timeline* *can* be characterized by statistical measurements and those measurements then define the accuracy of time synchronization to the PPS.
+For example, for ten RPi4 processors that were [tested](#test-results), the standard deviation of the *timeline* was very close to 0.6 microsecond SD and the *timeline* was found to be [normally distributed](https://en.wikipedia.org/wiki/Normal_distribution).
+This can be interpreted in various ways.
+Such as, with probability 0.68, a time measured on the local clock was within 0.6 microsecond of the PPS, or say, using the [three sigma rule](https://en.wikipedia.org/wiki/Normal_distribution), the local clock error to the PPS was more than +/- 2.4 microseconds only about once in 15,789 timings.

 To see how time errors present in practice, typical measured performance of Raspberry Pi processors is shown next.